Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models

 SA-SonoNet is a shape- and spatially-aware network based on the SonoNet~\citep{baumgartner2017sononet} architecture, modified to predict term or preterm birth from transvaginal cervix ultrasound images.
-The key innovation is its multimodal input: From a given cervix image, the model first leverages a separate network to compute a segmentation map of important anatomical structures (e.g., cervical canal, boundaries, bladder).
+The key innovation is its multimodal input: given cervix image, the model first leverages a segmentation network \citep{lin2023dtu} to compute a segmentation map of important anatomical structures (e.g.\ cervical canal and boundaries).
 The final input to the SA-SonoNet classifier is the concatenation of the original image, the segmentation map, and the pixel spacing values, which are repeated and reshaped to image dimensions to inject spatial information.

-To integrate this pre-trained SA-SonoNet model into our correlation framework, we modified its final classification layer for fine-tuning and analysis.
 The original SA-SonoNet model uses an average pooling layer on a $14 \times 18$ 2D embedding feature map for its final prediction.
 We first flattened this $14 \times 18$ feature map into a 252-long 1D embedding vector.
 This vector was then connected to a newly initialized fully connected classification head for predicting the metadata variables.
-For the correlation analysis, we represented the original average pooling operation, which maps the 252-long embedding to the final sPTB prediction, by including a 252-long vector of all ones in the set of weight vectors.
+We modified its final classification layer for fine-tuning and analysis.
+For the WSC analysis, we represented the original average pooling operation, which maps the 252-long embedding to the final sPTB prediction, by including a 252-long vector of all ones in the set of weight vectors.
 This step allows us to compare the feature utilization direction of the original sPTB task against the fine-tuned metadata tasks.